cfu288/mere-medical/libs/fhir-oauth/README.md

 # @mere/fhir-oauth

 OAuth clients for SMART on FHIR servers.
-Provides vendor-specific clients that handle the differences in OAuth implementations across EHR systems while exposing a consistent `TokenSet` type.
+Note that this is specifically for patient standalone launch flows.
+Provides vendor-specific clients that handle the differences in OAuth implementations across EHR systems while exposing a consistent `TokenSet` return type for clients to use.

 ## Supported Vendors